This is the first part of a series exploring Live Discernment, heavily inspired by and a part of Live Theory.

 What makes a mathematical artefact a false positive?

 There is always this “playful tension” between mathematics and the real world (well, at least as we can observe it), and through this interaction, we get to understand the world, and we also get to discover more mathematical truths.
 Sometimes the mathematical truths we uncover don’t accurately “stand for” the phenomena we directly observe in the world, and in these cases, we can develop new mathematics to fit the phenomena we observe, or we can choose to work with the mathematical formalisms, but with strict conditions.
-The later case is often useful particularly in highly controlled settings (such as (engineering applications for instance when designing electrical circuits, solving maxwell’s equations would take a prohibitively long time and hence we use “toy versions of the equations”, knowing too well that they don’t represent the real world, at least assuming that the full maxwell equations actually represent the real world), sometimes this can be misleading and might lead us to making mistakes.
+The later case is often useful particularly in highly controlled settings (such as (engineering applications for instance when designing electrical circuits, solving maxwell’s equations would take a prohibitively long time and hence we use “toy versions of the equations”, knowing too well that they don’t represent the real world, at least assuming that the full maxwell equations actually represent the real world), sometimes this can be misleading and result in mistakes.

 Stockholm Syndrome in Mathematics